MarcosMJD/ghcn-d/README.md

 ### Run pipelines

-- In the VM, go to the directory ghcn-d and edit setup.sh
+- 1. In the VM, go to the directory ghcn-d and edit the parameters in setup.sh If you wish to orchestrate dbt cloud from airflow, complete the dbt vars section
-  - At least, set the parameter START_YEAR
-- Run `source setup.sh` to apply the configuration
+- 2. Run `source setup.sh` to apply the configuration
-- Terraform
+- 3. Terraform
   - `cd terraform`
   - `terraform init`
   - `terraform plan`
   - `terraform apply`
   - `yes`
-- Airflow
+- 4. Airflow
   - `cd ..`
   - `cd airflow`
   - `docker-compose build`
   - `docker-compose up airflow-init`
   - `docker-compose up`
   - Open browser.
 Enter `http://localhost:8080`
-  - run data_ingestion_ghcn_other_datasets
-  - run data_ingestion_past_years.
+  - run `data_ingestion_ghcn_other_datasets`
+  - run `data_ingestion_past_years`.
+This will ingest data from START_YEAR until 2021.
 This may take long.
-  - run data_ingestion_current_year for current year (2022)
+  - run `data_ingestion_current_year` for current year (2022)
-- dbt
-  - Create a job named 'dbt build' and set the following command with the specific range of years:
-  - Main menu
-  - Jobs
-  - New job
-  - Name: dbt build
+- 5. dbt cloud
-  - Environment: production
-  - Commands:  `dbt run --vars "{'is_test_run': false,'start_year':2000,'end_year':2022}"`
-  Note: start_year and end_year defines the range of years to be processed.
-Be coherent with previous setup.
-  Note: Schedule should be daily since dataset is update daily, but you can test with no schedule - manual trigger.
-  - Save
-  - Run Now
-  fact_observations table will be generated in the production dataset.
+    `fact_observations` table will be generated in the production dataset.
+You have two options:
+    - a) Run `data_transformation_dbt_job` from Airflow.
+Please not that you have to setup env vars in setup.sh accordingly.
+    - b) Run `dbt build` from jobs menu in dbt cloud.
-- Google Data Studio
+- 6. Google Data Studio
   - Log in datastudio.google.com
   - Create Data Source -> BigQuery
   - Select project, dataset and table: ghcn-d -> ghcnd -> fact_observations -> Connect
   - Create Report -> Add to report

 ## ToDo
+- Add folder/file repo structure to this documentation
 - Documentation in dbt
-- Set up dbt locally in VM and run dbt job from airflow
 - CI/CD
-- Use Spark/Dataproc to perform batch processing instead of using dbt
+- Use Spark/Dataproc to perform all batch processing instead of using dbt. i.e. from GCS to BQ avoiding extra storage costs and implementing append in BQ table
+- Use Spark to perform initial batch processing (GCS -> macro  -> BQ) and use dbt to unions and joins.
-- Use dbt with incremental mode to batch process the past years
+- Use dbt with incremental mode to batch process the past years.
 - Simulate real-time data ingestion from stations with Apache Kafka
 - Cost analysis (europe-west6)
   - BigQuery